AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/protelis.md

 * An Alchemist-compatible implementation of the Protelis Network Manager and Execution Context
 * An [incarnation][ProtelisIncarnation] that includes proper methods to create Protelis-readable data items in form of [molecules][IMolecule] and methods to extract numeric properties from them
 * Proper actions, conditions and concentrations that allow for running Protelis code as a Alchemist reactions in Alchemist nodes
-* A (now deprecated) domain-specific language that translates a compact environment description into the (very verbose) Alchemist XML equivalent
-* An Eclipse plug-in that automatically runs such translation, also equipped with code highlight and code suggestions.
+* An Eclipse plug-in to highlight Protelis syntax that also provides code suggestions.

 ## Step by step tutorial
 A step by step tutorial is under work [here][Protelis tutorial].
 It presents a sequence of examples with increasing complexity, and makes use of the YAML language for the simulation specification.